Opinion | How progressive district attorneys are leading the charge to fix our broken justice system

 Not surprisingly, as reformers’ energy and effectiveness have grown, so, too, does their opposition.
 Many police unions represent staunch, deep-pocketed opponents of reform.
 For example, Krasner’s critics are exploiting the tragic murder of a Philadelphia man to smear Krasner in the midst of his reelection campaign.
 Last month, the president of the Philadelphia Fraternal Order of Police appeared on Fox News to call for Krasner’s ouster.
 The network also ran a series of anti-Krasner segments reminiscent of the notorious, racist “Willie Horton” ad from the 1988 presidential campaign.

 Some prosecutors also remain part of the problem.
 Take Los Angeles, where George Gascón defeated incumbent Jackie Lacey in last year’s race for district attorney.
 Progressives denounced Lacey for failing to prosecute police officers accused of misconduct, and Gascón earned the endorsements of figures like Sens.
-Bernie Sanders (D-Vt.) and Elizabeth Warren (D-Mass.).
+Bernie Sanders (I-Vt.) and Elizabeth Warren (D-Mass.).
 But the union that represents the prosecutors within Gascón’s own office is suing him to block the criminal justice reforms he championed as a candidate.

 The good news is that grass-roots advocates are banding together to challenge such campaigns.
 In 2020, the Accountable Justice Action Fund supported the elections and reelections of 10 reform-minded prosecutors who collectively serve more than 38 million people, the AJAF told me.
 And a group called Fair and Just Prosecution is convening newly elected, progressive prosecutors to share strategies and to connect these prosecutors with national and local organizations who share their vision for change.